Marius4568/medinfo-frontend/README.md

 # :stethoscope:Website to view your patients medical history
-  This application is designed for doctors to view and manage their patients medical data.
+  This application is designed for doctors to document, view and manage their patients medical data.

 ### :construction:work in progress:construction:
 live preview: https://moonlit-dusk-4000da.netlify.app/